-Duration Specifies the operating time (integer value 1 to 30000 in milliseconds).
+Specifies the operating time (integer value 1 to 30000 in milliseconds).
 When omitted, the value calculated by feeder calibration is used.
-When integer value is -1, the operation is same as omitted one.

 Performs the centering operation of the IF series feeder.

 PF Center is used in the following cases:

 - The parts need to be centered before separation - Align the direction of the long and thin parts.